-The Executive Office of Health Human Services (EOHHS) hosts a monthly meeting that RIte Care members can attend to discuss important health care issues.
-If you are interested in attending one of these meetings, please call Neighborhood's Member Advocate to learn more.
+The Executive Office of Health Human Services (EOHHS) hosts a monthly meeting that RIte Care members can attend to talk about important health care issues.
+If you want to go to one of these meetings, please call Neighborhood's Member Advocate.